-who have killed both the Lord Jesus and the prophets and have persecuted us (ULT)
+the ones having killed both the Lord Jesus and the prophets and having persecuted us (ULT)

 This list of those persecuted by the Jews is not chronological, but emphasizes the order of importance and intensity of persecution.
-If this is confusing in your language, you could make the order of events clear.
+If this is confusing in your language, you can make the order of events clear.
 Alternate translation: "who have killed the prophets, then the Lord Jesus, and finally persecuted us" (See: Order of Events)

-15 who have killed both the Lord Jesus and the prophets and have persecuted us and are not pleasing to God and {are} hostile to all men,
+15 the ones having killed both the Lord Jesus and the prophets and having persecuted us and not being pleasing to God and {being} hostile to all men,